repolicy/csp-guru/paper.md

 Lilliestam, J., M. Labordena, A. Patt, & S. Pfenninger (2017).
 Empirically observed learning rates for concentrating solar power and their responses to regime change.
 [Nature Energy, 2, 17094.]( https://doi.org/10.1038/nenergy.2017.94)

 ## Other peer-reviewed publications using csp.guru data for parts of their analysis
+Hahn Menacho, A. J., J. F. D. Rodrigues and P. Behrens (2022).
+A triple bottom line assessment of concentrated solar power generation in China and Europe 2020–2050, in: [Renewable and Sustainable Energy Reviews 167: 112677](https://doi.org/10.1016/j.rser.2022.112677).

 Resch, G., F. Schöniger, C. Kleinschmitt, K. Franke, R. Thonig and J. Lilliestam (2022).
 Deep decarbonization of the European power sector calls for dispatchable CSP, in: [AIP Conference Proceedings 2445 (1): 050006](https://doi.org/10.1063/5.0086710).